-Owen Smith has said he regrets abstaining on the Conservatives’ controversial Welfare Bill last summer, saying Labour should have changed their position on the issue.
+Owen Smith has said he regrets abstaining on the controversial Tory Welfare Bill at second reading last summer, saying Labour should have changed its position on the issue.

 The Labour leadership contender mounted a defence of his voting record, saying that he went on to lead the campaign against cuts on tax credits and Personal Independence Payments since then.